1032 Sherman Health Science Research Centre

-Dr. Steeves is Director of the Perceptual Neuroscience Laboratory.
+Dr. Steeves is also the Associate Dean Research & Graduate Education in the Faculty of Science.
 Her research examines how the brain adapts to changes in sensory input with the loss of one eye or to direct brain damage.
 She uses functional magnetic resonance imaging (fMRI) and transcranial magnetic stimulation (TMS) to reverse engineer the brain.
 Her lab uses TMS to transiently disrupt discrete nodes within the brain and observe changes in behaviour and brain activity.

 Matt is a postdoctoral fellow in the lab funded the Vision: Science to Applications (VISTA) program.
 Matt completed his PhD at McMaster University in 2015 under the supervision of Allison Sekuler and Patrick Bennet before moving to Switzerland for his first postdoctoral fellowship under the supervision of Michael Herzog at EPFL.
 Matt is generally interested in how the vision system flexibly adapts its processing for the task at hand.
 What processing strategies are deployed?
 How and when does the visual system switch between these strategies?
 To what extent is this behaviour optimal given the natural statistics of the environment and the inherent limitations of the visual system?
 Matt has primarily explored these questions using faces as a model stimulus, employing a combination of psychophysics, neuroimaging, and computational modelling.

 Stefania Moro completed her PhD in Psychology in 2018 and is currently a Research Associate.
 She is studying audiovisual processing and the underlying neural correlates in individuals who are unilaterally enucleated (one eye removed).